Where to Stop Between Boston and Montreal: The Perfect I-91 Overnight

 Our restaurant is open 365 days a year.
 Arrive at 7pm on a Tuesday in November or on Christmas Day - dinner is on.
 That matters more than you would think in rural Vermont, where many kitchens close early or seasonally.
 Casual fine dining, local ingredients, Vermont beers, and a dining room that looks west over the valley at sunset.

 Dogs are welcome.
-We have dedicated dog-friendly rooms ($10 per night per pet) and open fields and walking trails right outside the door - a real leg-stretch for your co-pilot, not a strip of grass by a parking lot.
+We have dedicated dog-friendly rooms (one pet per room; $75-$100 pet fee) and open fields and walking trails right outside the door - a real leg-stretch for your co-pilot, not a strip of grass by a parking lot.
 Bonus: Dog Mountain in St. Johnsbury, one of the most joyful dog destinations anywhere, is 20 minutes away.

 Single-night stays are welcome.
 Some inns require two-night minimums.
 We regularly host one-night travelers heading to or from Quebec, Burlington, and the White Mountains.
 Add breakfast to your reservation and roll onto I-91 fed and caffeinated.